MORE THAN 80% OF BRANDS IN THE EUROPE COULD DISAPPEAR AND CONSUMERS WOULD NOT MISS THEM.

 For Johnson & Johnson this change comes after the brand announced a rebranding of its baby care portfolio, taking a path towards greater transparency.

-Gillette also received major media exposure after their recent campaign criticizing toxic masculinity and it’s effect on society.
+Gillette also has received major media exposure after their recent campaign criticizing toxic masculinity and it’s effect on society.